 Steven Millhauser is the author of twelve works of fiction, including Edwin Mullhouse, Dangerous Laughter (stories), and Martin Dressler, which was awarded the Pulitzer Prize in 1997.
 His most recent collection, We Others, contains seven new and fourteen selected stories, written over the past thirty years.
 His work has been translated into fifteen languages.

 Listen to the Podcast

 The 2012 PEN/Faulkner Award for Fiction Ceremony & Reading was recorded and produced as an episode of the PEN/Faulkner Podcast.
 You can listen to this episode and others on the Podcast Page.

 You can also Subscribe to the Podcast in iTunes.

-Celebrating the winner as “first among equals,” the 33rd Annual PEN/Faulkner Award Ceremony took place at the Folger Shakespeare Library in Washington, DC on Saturday, May 4, 2013 at 7 pm.
-The event featured the judges’ citations for each finalist’s book, the conferral of the PEN/Faulkner Award, and a reading by each author.
-To read the original press release, which includes additional information about the 2013 judges, winner, and finalists click here.
+Celebrating the winner as “first among equals,” all five authors were honored during the 32nd Annual PEN/Faulkner Award for Fiction Ceremony at the Folger Shakespeare Library, located at 201 East Capitol Street, SE on Saturday, May 5, at 7 pm.
 You can find a list of past winners and finalists of the PEN/Faulkner Award for Fiction here.